Online Safety Adventures

 Within our school we have a team of online safety experts known as the e-Cadets.
 It is their aim and passion to promote the safe use of the internet.
 For more information and to view the wide range of missions completed by the team so far, please visit the e-Cadets page on our website.

 Promoting and raising awareness about online safety is an essential aspect of our school approach to safety.
 Each half term every class spends a significant part of their computing time on online safety and it is directly taught to the pupils in school.
 Our school filtering procedures prevents access to inappropriate websites and personal information is not shared out of school.
-Our e-safety teaching also includes the need to stay safe from Cyber Bullying and report all inappropriate comments to a parent or teacher.
-Updates on new initiatives and concerns will continue to be shared with parents through newsletters and on our school website.
+Our online safety teaching also includes the need to stay safe from online bullying and report all inappropriate comments to a parent or teacher.
+Updates on new initiatives and concerns will continue to be shared with parents through the school app and on our school website.

 You can use your computer, mobile phone or tablet for lots of fun things and to make lots of new friends from all over the world.
 Children are growing up in a world with a bigger range of online activities than ever before and it is sometimes very hard for both children and adults to know how to stay safe.